Served: 1½ years

 Patrolman Riley writhed in pain and his mother tended to him throughout.
 By March 8, 1887 the news was reporting that Patrolman Riley was close to death.
 At 6:20 p.m., surrounded by close friends and relatives, he passed away from acute peritonitis.
 Patrolman Kruse was inattentive at best since the incident and inconsolable when he received word of Patrolman Riley’s death.

 Patrolman Riley was survived by his mother, Mary Ann Riley (57).
-On March 10, 1887, at 8:30 a.m., his wake was held at his Uncle Pat Gorrien’s home at 133 Smith Street.
-So many passed through the home that the church services were delayed and the line of would-be viewers was finally interrupted.
+A wake was held at 8:30 a.m. on March 10, 1887 at his Uncle Pat Gorrien’s home at 133 Smith Street.
+So many passed through the home that the church services were delayed, and the line of would-be viewers was finally interrupted.

 Along the route to the Church of the Atonement on 3rd Street, both sides of the streets were so crowded that passage was difficult.
 Pallbearers included Lieutenants Duffy and Heheman, Sergeant Hanrahan, and Patrolmen Kruse, Morgan, Higgins, Weining, and Booker.
-Inspector Hadley, commanding the First Company and the regimental band, was also in attendance; each officer wearing a black and white ribbon bow above their badge.
+Inspector Hadley, commanding the First Company and the regimental band, was also in attendance.
+Each officer wore a black and white mourning ribbon bow above their badge.

 Father Sullivan of St. Edward’s parish celebrated the funeral Mass.
 After the Mass, the coffin was brought out of the church and the upper portion was removed so that more throngs could pass by the remains.
 It was then loaded on the hearse and the procession was escorted to Eighth and McLean.
 From beginning to end, due to its length and the number of people lining the route, it took the procession one-half hour to pass any point.
 The hearse and pallbearers carried Patrolman Riley to his final resting place in Section NEP, Lot 30 South, Grave 19 in St. Joseph’s (New) Cemetery in Price Hill.

-Policemen were not permitted to carry revolvers in most agencies until the late 1880s or, due to their relatively small salaries, carried old, cheap, and often unreliable revolvers.
+Firearms were not a standard part of a policeman’s tools in most agencies until the late 1880s.
+If they carried a firearm, due to their relatively small salaries, they carried old, cheap, and often unreliable revolvers.
 Being in its infancy, the concept of armed law enforcement officers did not immediately push holster technology for concealed carry and officers merely placed their revolvers in their breast pockets.
-Naturally, a number of these were dropped and physics dictated that they fall toward the heavier end striking the hammer and discharging the firearm.
+Naturally, a number of these were dropped and physics dictated that they fall toward the heavier end, landing on the hammer, and discharging the firearm.
 This circumstance caused four Cincinnati officers’ deaths: Patrolmen Patrick Riley in 1887, William Sanders in 1888, Henry Roese in 1890, and Luther Brooks in 1901.
 There were at least five other cases reported (and probably many unreported) where revolvers dislodged and accidentally discharged; some causing injury to officers or bystanders.
-In the first decade of the 20th Century, the hammer block safety was invented and no more officers died from accidentally dropped revolvers.
+In the first decade of the 20th Century, the hammer block safety was invented, and no more officers died from accidentally dropped revolvers.

-This narrative was researched and revised March 1, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President, with burial information researched by Joyce Meyers, Price Hill Historical Society.
+© This narrative was researched and revised March 1, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Historical Society President, with burial information researched by Joyce Meyers, Price Hill Historical Society Researcher.
 All rights are reserved to them and the Greater Cincinnati Police Historical Society.